mdn/content/files/en-us/web/api/shadowroot/adoptedstylesheets/index.md

 The same constructed stylesheet can be adopted by multiple {{domxref("ShadowRoot")}} instances, and by the parent document (using the {{domxref("Document.adoptedStyleSheets")}} property).
 Changing an adopted stylesheet will affect all the adopting objects.

-Stylesheets in the property are considered along with the shadow DOM's other stylesheets.
+Stylesheets in the `adoptedStyleSheets` property are considered along with the shadow DOM's other stylesheets.
 For the purpose of determining the final computed CSS of any element, they are considered to have been added _after_ the other stylesheets in the shadow DOM ([`ShadowRoot.styleSheets`](/en-US/docs/Web/API/Document/styleSheets)).

 Only stylesheets created using the [`CSSStyleSheet()` constructor](/en-US/docs/Web/API/CSSStyleSheet/CSSStyleSheet), and from within the same parent {{domxref("Document")}} as the shadow root, may be adopted.